2020/21 athletics new season starts Mon 12th Oct '20 onwards

 Monday Club nights

-- The Run Jump Throw programme for Grades 7-10 from 6.00-7.15 pm which will have both track and field events each training night
+- The Run Jump Throw programme for Grades 7-10 from 6.00 - 7.15 pm with a warm up at 5:45pm which will have both track and field events each training night

 Please be there at least 5-10 minutes before the start times, to help the evenings run efficiently.
 Grade 10-14 children who own spikes need to bring these each Monday Club night so that more effective sprint and hurdle training is possible.
 Please do not bring valuables to Monday Club nights or to Saturday competition.
 This includes jewellery, mobile phones, etc.